 Why a print archive instead of a typical photographer’s website?

 The brick and mortar gallery concept helped to build and support many great careers but was and is by necessity a selective system.
-Collectors had to be in touch directly with the galleries to see shows and look at work represented and galleries needed to develop a strong enough collector base to keep the doors open.
+Collectors had to be in touch directly with the galleries to see shows and look at work represented.
+The galleries needed to develop a strong collector base to keep the doors open.

 With the advent of the internet and the facility for reaching photographers directly, the dynamic began to change.
 It was now possible for collectors to easily educate themselves about a great many more artists than before, resulting in them reaching out to the photographers to purchase work directly.
 Photographers were thus put in the position of having to act in the roles of the galleries in negotiating and transacting print sales.

-Dunas believes that the gallery system is crucial to maintaining a separation between the artist and collector, though recognizes the great value in collectors being able to “meet” and know photographers personally that they collect.
+Dunas believes that the gallery system is crucial to maintaining a liaison between the artist and collector, though recognizes the great value in collectors being able to “meet” and know photographers personally whose work they collect.

-His idea, and the idea behind this site, is to establish a system whereby collectors could contact any gallery anywhere and request access to the print archives of photographers they’re interested in.
-Of course galleries require exclusivity where possible, and therefore there must be a fee paid to the gallery with exclusive representation by the galleries making the sales driven by such a site as this – but the idea of access to the works of virtually any photographer via all galleries would seem to compliment the existing structure.
+Dunas’ idea, and the idea behind this site, is to establish a system whereby collectors could contact any gallery anywhere and request access to the print archives of photographers they’re interested in.
+Of course galleries require exclusivity where possible, and therefore there must be a fee paid to the gallery from the sales, with the sales driven by such a site as this – but the idea of access to the works of virtually any photographer via all galleries would seem to compliment the existing structure.
 Dunas has long printed his own work and continues to do so.
 Anyone interested in acquiring an image seen on this site is encouraged to contact the galleries they work with.
 The gallery will be able to contact the Jeff Dunas Studio and organize the sale.